 Dana Peterson, Library Assistant

 Automated Cartographic Information Center

 Established with a large federal grant and completely upgraded in Fall 2002 with substantial funding from the College of Liberal Arts, the Automated Cartographic Information Center (ACIC) is a state-of-the-art Geographic Information Systems (GIS) mapping and analysis laboratory.

-Ten computer workstations are available to Borchert Map Library patrons for geographic research.
-Each workstation is equipped with a wide range of GIS and supporting software, providing access to the Borchert Map Library’s large and growing collection of digital geospatial data as well as data available via the Internet.
+Seven computer workstations are available to Borchert Map Library patrons for geographic research.
+Each workstation is equipped with GIS and supporting software, providing access to the Borchert Map Library’s large and growing collection of digital geospatial data as well as data available online.

 - Feed-through sheet scanner (up to 44" wide)